In this blog series, we are examining competitive context archetypes for biotech and pharmaceutical brands:

 - Archetype 2: Next Generation Brands

 - Archetype 3: ‘Me Too’ Brands

 In this blog, we will focus on the next generation brand archetype.
 Before we dig into next generation brand archetypes, let’s briefly revisit the first topic in this series: the first-in-class brand archetype.
-Although developing first-in-class products are the ultimate goal of many biotechs, this brand archetype can present challenges in educating the market and defining the brand’s competitive context.
+Although developing first-in-class products is the ultimate goal of many biotechs, this brand archetype can present challenges in educating the market and defining the brand’s competitive context.
 If you missed that blog, you can find it here.

 Defining ‘Next Generation’ brands

-So, what defines a ‘next generation’ brand archetype and how is it different from ‘first-in-class’ and ‘me too’ archetypes?
+So, what defines a ‘next generation’ brand archetype, and how is it different from ‘first-in-class’ and ‘me too’ archetypes?
 Next generation brands are defined by two characteristics:

 - Entrant into an existing class of medications: Unlike ‘first-in-class’ brands that establish an entirely new class of medications, ‘next generation’ brands are products that are introduced into a well-established therapeutic class.